NFL on Nickelodeon: Broadcast incidents

 San Francisco tight end George Kittle was heard over an open microphone saying "fuck" late in the second quarter, repeating Cordarrelle Patterson's incident in the previous year's broadcast.

 Dallas quarterback Dak Prescott won the online fan voting for NVP, marking the second straight year that the losing team's quarterback received the game's most valuable player award after Chicago's Mitch Trubisky won the inaugural award in 2021.

-Coincidentally, referee Alex Kemp, who officiated the Bears-Saints Wild Card Game a year ago, was also the referee for this game.
+Coincidentally, referee Alex Kemp, who officiated Nickelodeon's first live NFL game the previous year, was also the referee for this game.

-Third live telecast (December 25, 2022)

-Background
+NFL on Christmas Day game – December 25, 2022

-On May 10, 2022, as part of the NFL's schedule release, CBS announced that a special Christmas Day game between the Denver Broncos and Los Angeles Rams would take place at 4:30 PM ET on CBS and Nickelodeon.
-This was the first regular season game to air on Nickelodeon.
+On May 10, 2022, as part of the NFL's schedule release, it was announced that CBS, Fox, and NBC would carry a tripleheader on Christmas Day.
+CBS concurrently announced that Nickelodeon would carry an alternate broadcast of its game (billed as the Nickmas game) between the Denver Broncos and Los Angeles Rams, marking its first regular-season broadcast.

 On December 6, 2022, Nickelodeon announced that Burleson, Eagle, and Green would return to call the telecast.
 It was also announced that Gilmer would return as sideline reporter and Patrick Star (voiced by Bill Fagerbakke) would offer live commentary during the game.

-Tie-ins

 During the week leading up to the game, alongside the SpongeBob content in Madden NFL 23's "The Yard" mode, players can take on ten challenges based on moments featuring Nickelodeon NVP winners in the 2021 Wild Card game and the 2021 season and earn two exclusive Nickelodeon NVP cards (both the 2021 Wild Card game and the 2022 Christmas game (token usable on January 3, 2023)) and SpongeBob gear in the "Ultimate Team" mode.
 A new episode of The Loud House served as the game's lead-in, while a new episode of That Girl Lay Lay served as the lead-out.
-A preview of the new PAW Patrol spin-off series, Rubble & Crew, also aired at halftime.
+A preview of the then-new Paw Patrol spin-off series, Rubble & Crew, also aired at halftime.